EnviDat/ckanext-package_converter/README.rst

 =============

 ..
 Put a description of your extension here:
-This extension allows the export and import of CKAN packages to multiple formats.
+This extension allows the export (and soon import) of CKAN package metadata to multiple formats.
+It allows the user to easily define custom converters and reuse existing ones.
-Formats supported: DataCite (XML)
+Formats supported: DataCite, OAI_DC,...

 ------------
 Requirements
 ------------

-It assumes the usage of ckanext-scheming.
-It is also compatible with ckanext-repeating, ckanext-composite and ckanext-spatial.
+It is compatible with ckanext-scheming, ckanext-repeating, ckanext-composite and ckanext-spatial.
 This extension has been developed for CKAN 2.5.2.

 ------------